echoe/somechops/README.md

 Randomize the patterns.
 Play some chops.

 This entire plugin is basically based off of my memory of having the Teenage Engineering OP-1, which I hated other than its sample handler ... combined with my love for the elektron sequencing workflow and Fors's Dyad.
 With the op-1, you had to give it 12-second .wav files that it would automatically slice.
-With the elektron workflow, you can basically load a sample in, press random, and then you get something unique that you can see if you like or not!
+With the automatic slicing and then it going directly into an elektron-ish pattern creator that you can set and make patterns in via randomness, you can basically load a sample in, press random, and then you get something unique that you can see if you like or not!
+Lots of interesting ear-candy-type things.

 This plugin works well with breakbeats, but I've found that it makes interesting content with any sort of looped sound!
 But it's really personal preference.

 ## Walkthrough